xraypy/xraylarch/doc/xafs/diffkk.rst

 :num:`fig-cu-diffkk`.

 The difference between the scaled :math:`\mu(E)` and the tabulated :math:`f''(E)` is then subjected to the KK transform.
-The reuslt is added to the tabulated :math:`f'(E)` spectrum to produce the resulting real part of the energy-dependent complex scattering factor.
+The result is added to the tabulated :math:`f'(E)` spectrum to produce the resulting real part of the energy-dependent complex scattering factor.
 This is shown at the bottom of :num:`fig-cu-diffkk`.